Lake Pukaki

 Mackenzie Country

-Lake Pukaki is a major post-glaciation lake at the head of the Tasman River in Canterbury’s Mackenzie Basin.
-It is fed mainly by the Tasman Glacier, the largest and longest glacier in the Southern Alps, and its terminal lake, Lake Tasman.
-The Glacier and Lake are on the north side of Aoraki, Mt Cook, and Mt Tasman.
+Lake Pukaki, located at the head of the Tasman River in Canterbury's Mackenzie Basin, is a striking post-glaciation lake.
+It is primarily fed by the Tasman Glacier, the largest and longest glacier in the Southern Alps, along with its terminal lake, Lake Tasman.
+Situated on the northern side of Aoraki/Mt Cook and Mt Tasman, Lake Pukaki is renowned for its vibrant turquoise waters, a result of finely ground mineral particulates suspended in the water.

-There is no town in Pukaki, but there are several parking areas with views across the lake.
-Several south-end viewpoints are directly accessible from State Highway 8 and the Alps2Ocean Cycle Trail that runs around the south end of the lake.
-On a clear day, you can see Aoraki Mt Cook and the central massif of the Southern Alps.
-At the largest parking area, a small shop specialises in fresh salmon from one of the local canal farms.
+While there is no town directly at Lake Pukaki, several parking areas provide stunning views across the lake.
+These viewpoints, particularly at the south end, are easily accessible from State Highway 8 and the Alps2Ocean Cycle Trail.
+On clear days, you can enjoy breathtaking vistas of Aoraki/Mt Cook and the central massif of the Southern Alps.
+The largest parking area features a small shop offering fresh salmon from local canal farms.

 10 images